 Mega Millions tickets cost $2 each so covering all combinations would cost $605,150,700.
 In some regions, you can also buy a "jackpot only" ticket that covers two combinations for $3.
 That means that if you want to guarantee a jackpot for the lowest possible investment, you could do it for "only" $453,863,025.

-Does It Make Financial Sense to Buy All Possible Lottery Combinations?
+Does It Make Sense to Buy All Possible Lottery Combinations?

-While covering all of the possible combinations takes an astounding of money, some of the biggest lottery jackpots have advertised jackpots that seem to outstrip what you would need to pay to win them.
+While covering all of the possible combinations takes an astounding of money, some of the biggest lottery jackpots have advertised jackpots that outstrip what you'd need to pay to win them.
 Powerball's biggest jackpot to date was advertised at $1.5 billion.
 Tripling your investment on a guaranteed jackpot sounds pretty good, doesn't it?

-The problem is that, while you can guarantee winning the jackpot, you can't guarantee that you will come out with a profit.
-Even with an advertised jackpot bigger than the amount you'll have to invest, there are costs that will eat into your earnings.
+The problem is that, while you can guarantee a jackpot win, you can't guarantee that you will end up with a profit.
+Even with an advertised jackpot bigger than the amount you'd have to invest, there are costs that will eat into your earnings.

 But you have to do more than simple math to find out what you will net when you win the lottery.
 For one thing, you have to pay taxes on those winnings.
-You can expect to pay at least 25 percent in federal taxes on your prize and some states also tax jackpots, Depending on the state you live in, you could lose up to another 8.82 percent to the government.
+You can expect to pay at least 25% in federal taxes on your prize, and you might be responsible for state taxes on your jackpot as well, Depending on the state you live in, that could add up to another 8.82% that you need to pay to the government.

-Then you'll have to consider whether you'll take the lump-sum or annuity payout.
+Next, you'd have to consider whether you'll take the lump-sum or annuity payout.
 You'll only get the full advertised amount of the jackpot if you take the annuity option, but that means that you will have to wait 30 years until you see your return on investment.
-There are many other ways to invest a half a million dollars that would be more liquid.
+There are many other ways to invest half a million dollars that could be more profitable and offer more liquidity.

 Finally, there are a number of things that you should do before you cash in a major lottery win, including hiring lawyers and accountants to protect your interests.
 Hiring good people is important, but it costs money, further eating into your jackpot profits.

-In short, while you can guarantee a lottery jackpot given enough money, it rarely works out in your favor.
+While you can guarantee a lottery jackpot given enough money, it rarely works in your favor.
 And the chance of a lottery jackpot getting big enough to ensure a good return on your investment is slim.
 When the $1.5 billion Powerball jackpot was won, lottery fever was so high that 89 percent of all possible combinations had been purchased.
 It's highly unlikely that a Powerball jackpot will ever get much higher than that.